 Also, check out our Mens and Women's Ski Reviews.

 Some skins are built for certain conditions while others are designed for more all-around use.
-With the different options on the market today, it can be hard to know whether to seek out specific skins, or to simply purchase the skins that the manufacturer sells with your skis.
+With the different options on the market today, it can be hard to know whether to seek out specific skins or to purchase the skins that the manufacturer sells with your skis.
 Choosing the most important attributes for your backcountry needs will guide you in your selection.
-You can also check out our Buying Advice article for more details on what to consider when making your selection.
+You can also check out our Buying Advice article for more details on what to consider when making your choice.

 — Jediah Porter